 - In what filings is the disclosure required to be made?
 One read of the Dodd-Frank Act suggests that disclosure is required in just about every type of filing: not only in proxy statements and Form 10-Ks, but also in Form 10-Qs, Form 8-Ks, registration statements, tender offer statements, etc. Hopefully, SEC rulemaking will be able to narrow this down to only filings that include compensation disclosure required by Item 402 of Regulation S-K or even a smaller subset (such as the proxy statement and Form 10-K). - How is the calculation of the median total compensation of all the company's employees except the CEO to be performed?
 According to the Dodd-Frank Act, the total compensation of each employee is determined in the same way that "total compensation" for a named executive officer is calculated in the Summary Compensation Table, using the SEC rules as in effect the day before the Act's enactment.
 Companies often struggle to determine total compensation (under the quirks of the SEC rules) for each named executive officer.
 For each employee in the entire workforce, the additional effort needed and the expense will no doubt be significant.
-Companies also will need to apply the SEC rules in effect prior to enactment, even if the SEC makes changes to its rules afterwards -- a mixed blessing.
+Companies also will need to apply the SEC rules in effect prior to enactment, even if the SEC makes changes to its rules afterwards a mixed blessing.
 There are numerous other issues, like how to account for part-year or part-time employees and what to do if there is more than one CEO during the year.
 Again, we can only hope that eventual SEC's rulemaking will make preparing this disclosure less burdensome.
+Congressman Barney Frank, Chairman of the Committee on Financial Services, has publicly expressed a willingness to make technical corrections to clarify the requirements of the disclosure, including potentially excluding non-U.S. employees from the median calculation.

 The Dodd-Frank Act does not include a deadline for rulemaking with respect to these new disclosures.
-Chairman Schapiro has indicated that this rule is unlikely to be in place for the 2011 proxy season.
-12 If that turns out to be the case, companies will have more time to evaluate the capability of their payroll reporting systems to provide the needed information -- and to ponder the attention that pay equity disclosures will attract from the media and their workforce.
+However, the SEC has indicated that it plans to propose related rules during April - July 2011 (with no indicated timeframe for adoption, but presumably at least in time for the 2012 season) This timing gives companies more time to evaluate the capability of their payroll reporting systems to provide the needed information - and to ponder the attention that pay equity disclosures will attract from the media and their workforce.